-Active managers rely on access to company meetings, news and announcements, detailed analysis, unpublished research, and the insights of talented investment professionals.
-The active manager over-weights certain stocks and under-weights others, or does not buy them in the first place, thus avoiding them altogether.
-Active managers attempt to outperform their benchmark through hundreds, if not thousands of different investment strategies.
-Active Advisers attempt to outperform the maket for their clients by trying to pick the best active managers and by trying to time markets.
+Active managers rely on company meetings, news and announcements, detailed analyses, unpublished research, and the insights of highly paid investment professionals.
+The active manager overweights certain stocks and underweights others, or perhaps does not buy them in the first place.
+They choose from hundreds if not thousands of different investment strategies in attempts to outperform their benchmarks.

 Track Record Investing